JanNYy/cloudx-java-azure-dev/content/modules/module-11-final/task.md

 **Consider providing the following screenshots as evidence of your task execution:**

 - Screenshots showing the auto-scaling settings for PetStore Public API Services in the Azure portal.
-- Screenshots depicting the deployment slots set up for the PetStore Web App.
+- *If using Azure App Services*: Screenshots depicting the deployment slots set up for the PetStore Web App. *If using Azure Container Apps*: Screenshots showing multi-revision deployments and traffic distribution settings.
 - Screenshots highlighting the connection between Azure Database for PostgreSQL and the Pet and Product Services.
 - Screenshots illustrating CosmosDB's connection to the Order Service.
 - Screenshots revealing the Order object within CosmosDB.